 Azure Cost Management (aka Cloudyn)

-Microsoft’s original cost management consisted of only a breakdown of costs by resource and spending rate/
+Microsoft’s original cost management consisted of only a breakdown of costs by resource and spending rate/forecast.

 Since then, Cloudyn has been re-branded (at least in the Azure portal) as “Azure Cost Management”.
 With it, we get reporting, dashboards, budgets, optimizations, etc.